 Subterranean termites live underground and will build shelter tubes (mud tubes) out of pieces of soil and wood to protect themselves from predators and dry environments while traveling between a food source and their nest.
 Formosan termites in particular can actually create aerial termite colonies, where they swarm and can form a colony in a structure without requiring soil contact.

 Asian Subterranean Termite

 Asian Subterranean Termites swarm in Florida from March through May.
-While their appearance is quite similar to Formosan termites, Asian Subterranean termites are slightly smaller and have heads that are dark brown, while Formosan termites heads are a lightery yellow-brown or organge-brown.
+While their appearance is quite similar to Formosan termites, Asian Subterranean termites are slightly smaller and have heads that are dark brown, while Formosan termite heads are lighter yellow-brown or orange-brown.

 While these termites are smaller, just like other types of subterranean termites, they can and do cause massive wood damage to homes in the South Florida area.
 In general, subterranean termites are much more destructive than Drywood or Dampwood termites due to their colony sizes.

 Eastern Subterranean Termite

 Eastern Subterranean Termites are one of Florida's native subterranean termites.
 They typically swarm from November through May each year.
 These are small and dark colored termites that swarm during daylight hours.

 Like other termites, Eastern Subterranean termite swarmers are attracted to light so you will often find their discarded wings on windowsills.